jxxcarlson/blockParser/README.md

   parse : Array String -> Tree AugmentedBlock parse = blockParse >> Tree.map inlineParse
 ```
-The system described here is configurable.
-The language
+The system described here is configurable, wit the language
-definitino is contained in a single moodule.
-Changing it changes the language definition (section 4).
+definition contained in a single moodule.
+Changing it changes the language (section 4).

 As discussed in `./docs/PARSE.md`, the parser is *injective*,
 meaning that the source can be recovered verbatim from the